Airborne Satellite Weather Data

 Built-in GPS - Necessary?

 Thuraya phones contain a GPS receiver.
-The appearance, most likely intentional, is that a GPS position fix is mandatory to enable a call to be made.
-It is a fact - on some tariffs - that if you travel around, Thuraya bill you at different rates according to where the call was originated, so they are tracking your position somehow.While few users will care about being tracked (the privacy issue), it creates an operational uncertainty because the GPS receiver is usually unable to obtain a fix if the telephone is powered up while airborne.
+Their "corporate position" is that a GPS position fix is mandatory to enable a call to be made.
+It is a fact - on some contract tariffs - that if you travel around, Thuraya bill you at different rates according to where the call was originated, so they are tracking your position somehow.While few users will care about being tracked (the privacy issue), it creates an operational uncertainty because the GPS receiver is often unable to obtain a fix if the telephone is powered up while moving at some speed.

-Therefore, if Thuraya truly mandated a GPS fix for every call, this system would be useless in this application, and in fact would not work in most motor vehicle applications - yet they do sell car kits....
+Therefore, if Thuraya truly mandated a GPS fix for every call, their system would be barely usable due to the time it can take to get a GPS fix after the phone is switched on, and in fact would not work in many motor vehicle applications - yet they do sell car kits....

-Fortunately, it's obvious from the most casual usage that GPS reception is not mandatory for making every call, and the phone works just fine without a GPS fix having been obtained for 2-3 days.
-You can use the phone indoors, where it has a Thuraya satellite view (e.g. horizontally through a window - in the UK, the Thuraya satellite is quite low on the horizon) but the building blocks any GPS satellite reception.
+Fortunately, it's obvious from the most casual usage that GPS reception is not mandatory for making each and every call.
+When this project was first started in 2008, a fix had to be obtained only every 2-3 days.
+By late 2009, it became apparent that a daily fix was required.
+You can test this by using the phone indoors, where it has a Thuraya satellite view (e.g. horizontally through a window - in the UK, the Thuraya satellite is quite low on the horizon) but the building blocks any GPS satellite reception.
+When the phone requires a GPS fix, it indicates it with a flashing icon, and is totally useless until a GPS fix has been obtained.

+The Thuraya satellite emits a large number of "spot beams" and can thus tell roughly where the caller is located.
+It has been suggested that Thuraya enforce a new GPS fix if the phone's last GPS position is inconsistent with the spot beam it is now communicating on, but I have pretty well disproved this in flight tests.
 Thuraya were contacted (8/2008) for a clarification of their policy on this, but declined to comment citing confidentiality of system design information.
-Eventually they said that the system will mandate a new GPS fix every "8-24 hours" (the actual period appears to be 2-3 days) or if the user moves more than 100km (which is highly unlikely to be true since the spot beam diameter is about 450km and I have done much longer flights than that with it).
+Eventually they said that the system will mandate a new GPS fix every "8-24 hours" or if the user moves more than 100km (which is highly unlikely to be true since the spot beam diameter is about 450km and I have done much longer flights than that with it).
 I am trying to establish the limits of the GPS fix policy but the only sensible advice at this time is to obtain a brief GPS fix prior to any flight and leave the phone switched on for the duration of the flight.

 It is believed that a GPS fix is mandatory at the initial SIM card registration time following the new phone purchase - this is possible and isn't an issue.
 It's a good idea with any brand new GPS device to let it get a fix otherwise it can take ages (anything up to half an hour) to get one when you need one.

-I discovered that the need for the GPS fix is tied to the physical phone.
+I discovered that the need for the GPS fix is tied to the combination of the actual phone and the SIM card.
 For example, if you obtain a GPS fix with one phone and then transfer the SIM card to another phone, the other phone will request a GPS fix.
 If you then transfer the SIM card to the original phone, that phone will request a GPS fix even though it had one only minutes before.
 One can only speculate as to the reason for this bizzare policy.

 Which weather data display device?

-For a portable solution, there are really only two possible display technologies: a traditional Windows based computer or a PDA.
+The phone's own display is not sufficient for the display of anything beyond brief textual data (METARs or TAFs) so a separate display device is required.
+For a portable solution, there are really only two possible display technologies: a portable computer or a PDA.

-The former would be a tablet or a convertible tablet/laptop; a normal laptop is normally impractical in the cockpit.
+The former would be a tablet or a laptop.
 I use the LS800 tablet computer modified with a solid state 32GB hard drive

-A PDA is a more compact option; I use the HP 4700 PDA
+A PDA is a more compact option; I have used the HX 4700 PDA which has a VGA (640x480) display

-The new low cost EEE PC products should also work fine.
+The new low cost EEE PC products should work fine, where a conventional laptop is used.

 Bluetooth avoids the phone to display device interconnecting cable.
 So, a bluetooth phone whose battery lasts the flight duration avoids the need for any cable connection to it - it merely needs to be located where it can see the satellite.

-For METARs/TAFs, the SG-2520 phone can itself act as a primitive web browser, though its sunlight readability is almost nil.
+For METARs/TAFs, the SG-2520 phone could itself act as a primitive web browser, though its sunlight readability is almost nil.

 An rather different approach is to use an existing panel mounted MFD e.g. the KMD550 as the display device